thevoiceguy/ZoomWebSocket/README.md

 # ZoomWebSocet
-A python to interact with Zoom WebSockets
+A python class to interact with Zoom WebSockets